Just-in-Time Learning: What it is and How To Implement It.

 Identify what skill or knowledge you need to learn.
 This need is your “current challenge.”
 Learn everything that you can about this specific challenge.
 Master it.
 Then, put the information you’re learning into action.
 You can make the necessary adjustments as you go along.

-If you have a just-in-time learning tool available, however, you can easily fill this gap at the last minute and be able to move forward with your project.
+If you have a just-in-time learning tool available, however, you can quickly fill this gap at the last minute and be able to move forward with your project.

 3. Take notes and create action items.

-Identifying your current challenge helps you know which information is valuable in terms of your self-education.
+Identifying your current challenge helps you know which information is valuable for your self-education.
 Take notes.
 Record all the ideas and information you come across while learning a new skill in a central hub that you can refer to later.

-This means that if you're watching a video on a topic, you will be able to cut out the fluff that is not relevant to your work.
-You can boil information down strictly to what is useful for you, and ignore the rest.
-Create a step-by-step plan to overcome the hurdle you are facing so you can work on it efficiently.
+This means that you can cut out the fluff irrelevant to your work if you're watching a video on a topic.
+You can boil information down strictly to what is helpful for you and ignore the rest.
+Create a step-by-step plan to overcome the hurdle you face so you can work on it efficiently.

 origin of just in time learning | just in time learning in the workplace | just in time training methods